 South Milwaukee is one of the more populous of the South Shore communities, but retains a small-town flavor with a healthy mix of business and residential settings.
 It is also one of the older communities with roots that date back to the 1830s.
 Grant Park, one of the largest parks in the Milwaukee County Park System, is along Lake Michigan at the eastern edge of the community.

-Oak Creek is the largest South Shore community, spanning almost 29 square miles.
-Located on Lake Michigan in the southeastern corner of Milwaukee County, its motto is "Where City Meets the Country" and it offers more than two dozen distinct neighborhoods, including the new Drexel Town Square, a new development that includes restaurants, stores, offices, the Oak Creek Public Library and residential living.
+Oak Creek is the largest and fastest-growing South Shore community, spanning almost 29 square miles.
+Located on Lake Michigan in the southeastern corner of Milwaukee County, its motto is "Where City Meets the Country" and it offers more than two dozen distinct neighborhoods, including the Drexel Town Square, a new development that includes restaurants, stores, offices, the Oak Creek Public Library and residential living.